 What is the dark web?

 - Deep web: A hidden web, this layer is still accessible via standard browsers, but webpages are not indexed.
-The difference between surface web and deep web is that deep web sites require login or subscription to access (e.g., for academic journals, court record databases or services like Netflix) and content is often hidden behind a security wall.
+The difference between surface web and deep web is that deep web sites require login or subscription to access (e.g., academic journals, court record databases or services like Netflix) and content is often hidden behind a security wall.

-- Dark web: The dark web requires a specialized dark web browser like Tor to access a specific darknet (Tor or “The Onion Router” isn’t the only darknet — there’s also ZeroNet, Freenet and I2P, for example).
+- Dark web: The dark web requires a specialized dark web browser like Tor to access a specific darknet.
+(Tor or “The Onion Router” isn’t the only darknet—there’s also ZeroNet, Freenet and I2P, for example.)
 Dark web sites are not indexed by standard search engines.

-The very nature of the dark web network infrastructure varies greatly from the surface web, and enables multi-layer encryption to prevent location tracking and preserves confidentiality among the dark web users and hosts.
 While this has perfectly legitimate uses (e.g., dissidents avoiding repressive regimes), it has made the dark web a hub for criminals to sell illicit goods and services.
-A notorious example is the Silk Road, which was shuttered in 2013, but many more have risen (fallen and risen again) to take its place.
+A notorious example is the Silk Road, which was shuttered in 2013, but many more have risen (and fallen, and risen again) to take its place.

 The dark web’s popularity among criminals is why it’s so often useful to open-source intelligence (OSINT) investigations concerning cyberthreats, financial crime, fraud, human trafficking, child abuse, terrorism and narcotics.